tinybirdco/invoices-data-project/ds-gen/README.md

 # Synthetic Data Generator for invoices

-With this script you will be able to generate a synthetic dataset for the Firewire PoC.
-It generates three files in the output directory:
+With this script you will be able to generate a synthetic dataset for the invoices data project.
+It generates these files in the output directory:
+- clients-synthetic-data.json
-- clients.json
+- recipients-synthetic-data.json
-- recipients.json
+- invoices-synthetic-data.json
-- invoices.json
+- agents-synthetic-data.json

 To run the script and generate the source dataset: